Step 4: Full View

 Should Engineer A disclose her conflict only to Company Y before accepting employment, or must she also notify Company X that its confidential regulatory submission data is now held by an employee of a direct competitor?

-Disclose Scope And Domain To Company Y Only Board's choice Before accepting employment, disclose to Company Y the existence, subject-matter domain, and general scope of Engineer A's prior access to Company X's confidential regulatory submissions, framed in terms of what conflict-management measures Company Y should implement.
-No affirmative notification is made to Company X.
+O1 Before accepting employment, disclose to Company Y the existence, subject-matter domain, and general scope of Engineer A's prior access to Company X's confidential regulatory submissions, framed in terms of what conflict-management measures Company Y should implement.
+No affirmative notification is made to Company X. Board's choice

 The Conflict of Interest Disclosure obligation requires Engineer A to notify Company Y before accepting employment so that Company Y can implement conflict management measures.
 The Regulatory Submission Confidentiality Protection Obligation and the faithful-agent standard under II.4 create an affirmative duty of trust running toward Company X as the submitting party, not merely a prohibition on disclosure.
 The Former Client Confidentiality Perpetuation Obligation establishes that the duty of trust toward Company X survives the termination of Engineer A's government employment.
 The tension arises because the very act of disclosing to Company Y the nature and scope of Engineer A's access may itself reveal information about Company X's submissions.